Jameshskelton/YOLO/README.md

 ## Capabilities

-- **Label images**: this tab lets you upload images, either in bulk or one at a time, to be labeled.
+- **Label Images**: this tab lets you upload images, either in bulk or one at a time, to be labeled.
 The bounding boxes are automatically detected, and the labels are assigned through a textbox.
 Entries are separated by semi-colons
-- **View images**: this tab allows us to view our labeled images, seperated by the assigned training split
+- **Image Gallery**: this tab allows us to view our labeled images, seperated by the assigned training split
 - **Train**: train any of the YOLOv8 models on the labeled images.
 Outputs the validation metrics and the best trained model from the run, `best.pt`
 - **Inference**: predict object labels on images and videos.
 Works for direct upload and URL submission